 If you've ever heard about the gaps diet or leaky gut syndrome, then you've heard about the wonders of bone broth.
-Made correctly it's like collagen in a jar..pure jello and not something that looks appetizing.. actually, I dare to say that it's pretty close to impossible to take a flattering picture of cold bone broth..
+Made correctly it's like collagen in a jar..pure jello and not something that looks particularly appetizing..
+Actually, I dare to say that it's pretty close to impossible to take a flattering picture of cold bone broth..
 None the less, the benefits are MANY!

 I know there are endless different beliefs when it comes to diet and many of you are vegan (but I'm gonna imagine that you're not if you clicked on this post ) So we're gonna leave the diet dogma disciusion for another day and proceed to the broth.